phuclevinh2000/Lofi-website/README.md

 # What is this project

-This project is a clone of Lofi.co and adding some function
+This project is a clone of Lofi.co and adding some function lick todolist, counting as well as remove some part

 # Image